Kindergarten is ready for Passover!

 Shabbat shalom!
 Wishing our families a Midwinter Break as relaxing and fun as fifth grade had out in the snow! ⛄

-7 days ago, Smith Jewish Academy
+about 2 months ago, Smith Jewish Academy

 students sit on snow couch